Home Maps Resources Calendar About

 Though Poplar Point Lighthouse was the ninth lighthouse built in Rhode Island, it is now the oldest lighthouse in the state still on its original site.
 The historic Poplar Point Lighthouse is listed in the National Register of Historic Places.

-In 2011, the lighthouse residence, which includes a swimming pool, was on the market for $6.45 million.
+In 2010, the lighthouse residence, which includes a swimming pool, was on the market for $7.5 million.
+The price was reduced the following year to $6.45 million the next year, and the listing was removed in 2013.

 Head Keepers: Samuel Thomas, Jr. (1831 – 1849), James Reynolds (1849 – 1854), Abram B. Green (1854 – 1859), Samuel A. Spink (1859 – 1861), John Hull (1861 – 1874), Henry F. Sherman (1874 – 1885), Nathaniel Dodge (1885 – 1893), Edward Andrews (1893 – 1930).